-The number one (1) is reserved to first place qualified rider of the previous year.
+The number one (1) is reserved to the rider classified first overall at the end of the previous season.

 Only the numbers between 1 and 99 will be allowed.
 Each rider accepted in the Championship will be allocated a specific starting number which will be valid for the whole Championship.